“Habitat Banks are economically profitable”

 The nursery!
 I remember the day they went to collect the seeds.
-I said no, I'm going to go over there to sunbathe, bend over, no...
-But when you see the different kinds of plants, of trees, and how they start to grow, for me that was the most wonderful thing.
-And I saw that, if there are possibilities that it can grow, that nature responds, that it is eager to bear fruit, that it only needs us to believe in it and give it our love.
+I said no, I'm going to go over there to sunbathe, to bend over, no….
+But when you see the different kinds of plants, trees, and how they start to grow, that was the most wonderful thing for me.
+And I saw that, if there are possibilities that it can grow, that nature responds, that it is eager to bear its fruits, that it only needs us to believe in it and give it our love.

 How does it feel to be the pioneer of a process that is gaining so much strength in Colombia?

-That effort and perseverance pay off and when you join forces you can do very important things.
+That effort and perseverance give results and when efforts are joined, very important things can be done.
 How nice to be invited to a Habitat Bank and tell what my experience has been.
-I think we can hold owners' meetings, share experiences, promote the effort that we are all making.
+I think we can hold owner meetings, share experiences, boost the effort that we are all making.